America’s medical schools and teaching hospitals educate tomorrow’s doctors and prepare them to meet society’s evolving health needs.

 The AAMC, with support from the NEH, launched a grants program to support advancing the integration of arts and humanities into medical education.

-The AAMC, in partnership with StoryCorps and the National Endowment for the Arts, is leading a collaborative listening and narrative writing project with the aim of sharing stories, poems, and visual images from our health care professionals’ lived experiences during these times of extremity.
+The AAMC, in partnership with StoryCorps and the National Endowment for the Arts, is collecting stories and poetry from health care professionals relating to their experiences during these uncertain times.

 Attend an Event